angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

     option={charts.timeTrial.rower()}
 />

-There was a 1% increase in calories and an increase in 20m recorded by the monitor between the two trials.
+There was a 1% increase in calories and a 20m increase in distance recorded between the two trials.
 A closer examination is necessary:

 <EChart
     id="graph-tt-stroke"